Positroids are 3-colorable: Abstract

 \section{Abstract}

-We show that every positroid of rank $r \geq 3$ has a positive coline.
-Using the definition of the chromatic number of oriented matroid introduced by J.\ Ne\v{s}et\v{r}il, R.\ Nickel, and W.~Hochst\"{a}ttler, this shows that every orientation of a positroid is 3-colorable.
+We show that every positroid of rank $r \geq 2$ has a good coline.
+Using the definition of the chromatic number of oriented matroid introduced by J.\ Ne\v{s}et\v{r}il, R.\ Nickel, and W.~Hochst\"{a}ttler, this shows that every orientation of a positroid of rank at least $2$ is $3$-colorable.